AICAN-Research/FAST-Pathology/README.md

 -----------------------------------
 **Download an appropriate installer from the [release page](https://github.com/SINTEFMedtek/FAST-Pathology/releases/), or the most recent one from [here](https://andreped.github.io/fastpathology.github.io/)**.

-Installers for Win10, Ubuntu (18 and 20), and macOSX are available.
-Currently, there are only pre-releases, as there are still some features to be added/fixed, before we can say that it is ready for use.
+Installers for Win10, Ubuntu Linux (18 and 20), and macOSX are available.
+The software is continuously in development.
+It has not reached a stable state _yet_, but we are pushing towards a major release soon.
 Beta-testers are much obliged.

 **NOTE:** FastPathology depends on OpenCL.
 Most Windows machines have OpenCL by default, whereas Ubuntu does not.
 Thus, for Ubuntu, OpenCL can be installed by installing either [NVIDIA CUDA Toolkit](https://developer.nvidia.com/cuda-11.1.0-download-archive) or [Intel OpenCL Driver](https://github.com/intel/compute-runtime).
-For both operating systems CUDA is required to run inference on a dedicated GPU.
+CUDA is required if you wish to perform inference using a dedicated GPU.
 CUDA 11.0 if you are using any of the releases.

 Test data
 -----------------------------------
 Data for testing the application can be downloaded from [here](http://folk.ntnu.no/andpeder/).
 It includes some pretrained models, two WSIs, and some example text pipelines.
-If [curl](https://curl.se/) and [tar](https://wiki.haskell.org/How_to_unpack_a_tar_file_in_Windows) is installed on the machine (works for both Ubuntu and Windows), it is now possible to download the data directly from the GUI (go to the menu bar -> Edit -> Download test data -> click "Yes" -> when finished, click "Yes" again to visualize the WSIs straight away).
+If [curl](https://curl.se/) and [tar](https://wiki.haskell.org/How_to_unpack_a_tar_file_in_Windows) is installed on the machine, it is possible to download the data directly from the GUI (go to the menu bar -> Edit -> Download test data -> click "Yes" -> when finished, click "Yes" again to visualize the WSIs straight away).

 Features
 -----------------------------------
-The software is implemented in C++ based on FAST.
+The software is implemented in C++ based on [FAST](https://github.com/smistad/FAST).
 A wide range of features have been added to the platform and FAST to make working with Whole Slide Images (WSIs) a piece of cake!
 * **Graphical User Interface -** User-friendly GUI for working with WSIs without any code interaction
 * **Deep learning -** Deployment and support for multi-input/output Convolutional Neural Networks (CNNs)
 * **Visualization -** Real-time streaming of predictions on top of the WSI with low memory cost